-Step 4: Once the child is calm and relaxed, explore the problem/incident with them
+Step 4: Once the child is calm and relaxed, explore the problem/incident with them WHEN

-Once the child is calm again, we support them to think about what the problem was, what their feelings were, how they could have reacted differently and what the consequence is going to be.
+Once the child is calm again, and as soon as is realistically possible we support them to think about what the problem was, what their feelings were, how they could have reacted differently and what the consequence is going to be.
 This aims to empower the child to do something positive about their behaviour and supports them to self-regulate if faced with a similar situation in the future.
 We use language such as 'Do you remember what you did....can you think of what you could have done instead?' and 'Can you remember what we planned last time?' and 'What do you think needs to happen now?'